apostrophecms/docs/docs/reference/modules/uploadfs.md

       account: 'storageAccountName',
       container: 'storageContainerName',
       key: 'accessKey',
-      // If a non-default path is desired
-      tempPath: __dirname + '/temp',
       // Always required for Azure
-      disabledFileKey: 'a random string of your choosing',
+      disabledFileKey: 'a random string of your choosing' }
-      gzipEncoding: {
-        docx: true,
-        pdf: false
-      }
-    }
   }
 };